 Using your wooden stick, mix grout thoroughly.
 It should be ever so slightly less than the consistency of peanut butter.

 If you feel the grout becoming too thick, take your spray bottle had give the surface a light mist of water, then spread it around by hand.
 Once your have covered the surface thoroughly with the grout, use your float to lightly squeegee the surface to remove the excess grout.
-Try not to press too hard.
-The goal is to keep the grout level to the china tiles.

 SINGLE SURFACE ~ If you are grouting a single-level surface, allow the piece to rest for 10 minutes.
 Skip down to "CLEANING MOSAIC TILES"